pcafrica/advanced_programming_2024-2025/exercises/04/04-c++_inheritance_polymorphism.md

 # Exercise 1 (1/5)

 1. Define an abstract class `DataSource` with a string attribute `name`, a vector `data`, a method `display_info()` and a pure virtual method `read_data()`.
-2. Implement a constructor and a virtual destructor in the `DataSource` class with.
+2. Implement a constructor and a virtual destructor in the `DataSource` class.
 3. Create derived classes `FileDataSource` and `ConsoleDataSource` that inherit from `DataSource`.
 4. Implement constructors for all classes to model different data source types.
 For example, `FileDataSource` should initialize a `filename` and an input file, `ConsoleDataSource` should have a default constructor.
 2. Implement destructors for the derived classes.
 For example, the `FileDataSource` constructor should open the file, and its destructor should close it.